Lawrence Frank: Early life and education

 Frank was born in New York City, and grew up in Teaneck, New Jersey.
 He graduated from Teaneck High School in 1988 but never made the school's basketball team.
 He attended Camp Greylock for Boys, a sports camp in the Berkshires.
 Frank, who is Jewish, played for a Jewish Community Center team and was also a player-coach for a Catholic Youth Organization team.

 He earned his B.S. in education from Indiana University in 1992, where he spent four seasons as a manager for the Hoosier basketball team coached by Bob Knight.
-During his time at Indiana the Hoosiers won the Big Ten Conference championship twice, once in the 1988–89 season and again in the 1990–91 season.
-His senior year, during the 1991–92 season, Indiana reached the 1992 NCAA Final Four but fell to Duke in a foul-plagued game in Minneapolis.
+While he was at Indiana, the Hoosiers won the Big Ten Conference championship twice, first in the 1988–89 season and again in the 1990–91 season.
+His senior year, during the 1991–92 season, Indiana reached the 1992 NCAA Final Four, ultimately losing to Duke.

 Frank has frequently cited Knight as a role model and mentor.
 Asked what he learned most of Knight, he said, "It's more of what he stood for.
 If you work hard and are trustworthy it will carry you a long way.
 Master your subject matter, have confidence, be reliable and sincere.
 He is a great mentor and teacher to have at age 18.
 With him you started at the bottom and were given nothing.
 Everything you got, you earned—sweat equity."